Genetic Testing in Guiding Treatment for Patients With Brain Metastases

 - Aspartate aminotransferase (AST) and alanine aminotransferase (ALT) =< 2.5 x upper limit of normal (ULN).

-- No uncontrolled medical comorbidities per investigator discretion (e.g. interstitial lung disease, severe dyspnea at rest or requiring oxygen therapy, history of major surgical resection involving the stomach or small bowel, or preexisting Crohn's disease or ulcerative colitis or a preexisting chronic condition resulting in baseline Grade 2 or higher diarrhea).
+- No uncontrolled medical comorbidities per investigator discretion (e.g. interstitial lung disease, severe dyspnea at rest or requiring oxygen therapy, severe renal impairment [e.g. estimated creatinine clearance <30ml/min], history of major surgical resection involving the stomach or small bowel, or preexisting Crohn's disease or ulcerative colitis or a preexisting chronic condition resulting in baseline Grade 2 or higher diarrhea)

-- Concurrent radiation to symptomatic non-target sites within neural axis is allowed (provided there is at least one untreated target lesion).
+- Radiation to symptomatic non-target sites within neural axis is allowed prior to registration without washout (provided there is at least one untreated target lesion for measurement on study and radiation is completed prior to registration).

 - Concurrent systemic corticosteroids are allowed if stable dose of dexamethasone for 7 days prior to registration.
 Baseline doses and changes in steroid dosing will be captured.

-- No concurrent administration of anticancer therapies (except for endocrine therapy or continuation of hormonal therapy or trastuzumab in breast cancer patients).
+- No concurrent administration of anticancer therapies (except for endocrine therapy or continuation of hormonal therapy or trastuzumab in breast cancer patients for the PI3K and CDK inhibitor arms). .
 No chemotherapy, targeted therapy or immunotherapy within 14 days prior to entering the study (Note: For abemaciclib arm, a 21-day chemotherapy washout is required).

 - Chronic concomitant treatment with strong inhibitors of CYP3A4 is not allowed on this study.
-Patients on strong CYP3A4 inhibitors must discontinue the drug 14 days prior to registration on the study.
+Patients on strong CYP3A4 inhibitors must discontinue the drug 14 days or 5 or more half-lives prior to registration on the study.

 - Chronic concomitant treatment with strong CYP3A4 inducers is not allowed.
 Patients must discontinue the drug 14 days prior to the start of study treatment.